-Nested Structures · Cloudflare Analytics API docs

 Nested Structures

 Two kinds of nested structures that behave in special ways are supported: arrays and maps.
-Fields of either of these types are arrays; when they're part part of query result, which is already an array of objects, they become nested arrays.
+Fields of either of these types are arrays; when they are part part of query result, which is already an array of objects, they become nested arrays.

 Arrays